-First you need to have a source of water in a large body or a well that can handle the load of a geothermal heat pump.
-In some cases, if you have a large area of land, a trench can be dug and special geothermal heat pump piping can be installed in the trench to provide a water loop for the geothermal heat pump system.
-The cost of have a well drilled, trench dug, or piping ran to a large body of water can make the installation cost of the geothermal heat pumps rise well above the normal air to air heat or cooling systems however the energy savings realized over a period of time by utilizing a geothermal heat pump system can offset this high geothermal heat pump system installation cost.
+First, you need to have a source of water.
+A large body or a well that can handle the load of a geothermal system.
+In some cases, if you have a large area of land, a trench can be dug.
+Special geothermal heat pump piping can be installed in the trench.
+This provides a water loop for the geothermal system.
+The cost of having a well drilled, the trench dug, or piping ran to a large body of water can make the installation cost of the geothermal heat pumps rise.
+Well above the normal air source heating and cooling systems.
+However, the energy savings realized over a period of time can offset this high installation cost.

-Features and Options
+Geothermal Heat Pumps - Features and Options

-HighPerformanceHVAC.com is your source for information concerning geothermal heat pumps, geothermal heating, and heat pump systems.
+Finally, HighPerformanceHVAC.com is your source for information concerning geothermal heat pumps, geothermal heating, and heat pump systems.
 Geothermal Heat Pump Systems are among the most efficient type of heating and cooling systems available today.

 Geothermal Heat Pumps

 Air Conditioner Breaker Trips | Air Conditioner Condensation Water Dripping – Condensate Leaks | Air Conditioning Blower Motor Repair | Air Conditioner Troubleshooting | HVAC Refrigerant Leaks | Fixing a Refrigerant Leak Air Conditioner Compressor Troubleshooting | Variable Speed ECM Condenser Fan Motors | Burnham Boiler Reviews | Lennox Heat Pump Reviews | Troubleshooting Broken Thermostats | Building Automation Systems | Daikin Air Conditioner Reviews | HVAC Triple Evacuation | Variable Speed ECM Condenser Fan Motors | Ohms Law and HVAC | R-134A PT Chart |